josmar-crwdstffng/angular/aio/content/guide/deployment.md

 The `source-map-explorer` analyzes the source map generated with the bundle and draws a map of all dependencies, showing exactly which classes are included in the bundle.

-Here's the output for the *main* bundle of an example application called `cli-quickstart`.
+Here is the output for the *main* bundle of an example application called `cli-quickstart`.

 <div class="lightbox">